 Cases referred to the Independence Youth Court come from the Independence Police Department.
-These are real cases that are referred involving juveniles currently up to the age of 17.
-They may involve stealing, disorderly conduct, vaping/smoking, drug offenses and many more other situations.
+These are real cases that involve juveniles currently up to the age of 18.
+The offenses may include stealing, disorderly conduct, vaping/smoking, drug offenses, and other criminal situations.
 Since they are real cases but involve juveniles they may be handled through Independence Youth Court to avoid having a permanent record in Jackson County Family Court.
 This is called a Diversion Program.

 The defendant is then given a sentence of community service hours and usually an educational program to attend.
-Should the defendant request a trial (wishes to plead "Not Guilty") then a trial will take place, with witnesses for both defense and prosecution in the court room to testify about their case.
-Only when the defendant has completed their sentence and turns the age of 17 can their file then be destroyed.
+Should the defendant request a trial (wishes to plead "Not Guilty") then a trial will take place, with witnesses for both defense and prosecution in the courtroom to testify about their case.
+Only when the defendant has completed their sentence and turns the age of 18 can their file then be destroyed.

-So as a Volunteer Attorney you will be trained in the above responsibilities of Prosecution, Defense and after becoming a Senior, who will receive even further training, you may serve as an actual Judge.
+As a Volunteer Attorney, you will be trained in the responsibilities of participating as a Bailiff, Court Clerk, Prosecution, and Defense Attorney.
+Upon becoming a Senior, you will receive even further training, you may serve as an actual Judge.
 The attorney training itself is conducted by Judge Susan Watkins, Executive Director along with Adult Attorneys and Law Enforcement Officers.

-Court usually takes place the Second and Fourth Thursdays of the month.
-You will be expected to arrive by 5:00 to prepare for court.
-You may be assigned for either position in the courtroom based on the Executive Directors instructions.
+Court usually takes place on the Second and Fourth Thursdays of the month.
+You will be expected to arrive by 5:00 pm to prepare for court.
+You will be assigned a position in the courtroom based on the Executive Directors instructions.
 If a trial is to take place it is put on the next court docket and you will receive guidance from an actual adult Attorney as to how to proceed in the courtroom.
-Court is usually over around 8:00pm.
-We will try to let you know a more specific time based on size of that night's docket, so you can notify your parents when to pick you up.
+The court sessions are usually over around 8:00 pm.
+We will try to let you know a more specific time based on the size of that night's docket, so you can notify your parents when to pick you up.

 Youth Court has established a Scholarship Fund for college.
 We have given many scholarships to Volunteer Attorneys who have served in the Program.
 This of course involves the hours volunteered, GPA and an application for the scholarship.

 I hope this answers some questions about our Attorney Volunteers.
 If you have more specific questions before making your decision to apply for training, please call the office.
-Rachel 816-325-7750 or Kim 816-325-7107 will be happy to answer any questions you might have.
+The Youth Court office at 816-325-7750 or Kim 816-325-7107 will be happy to answer any questions you might have.

-We need volunteers to run the program and we hope to see you at Training!
+We need volunteers to operate the program and we hope to see you at Training!